Imagine you were about to climb Mt. Everest.

 Time and creating their online courses, on the other hand, have become more pressing.

-By the way: Leveraged Learning, Danny Iny’s new book, is coming soon!
+By the way: Leveraged Learning, Danny Iny’s new book, is now available!

 Aspiring Course Creators: Signs of Maturity